V12.6 – Mary Ormerod

 Halifax Courier, October 15th 1853

-The couple lived together for the next 35 years, having one daughter together (Jessie), and enjoying their comfortable lives.
+At least she had her own little family unit to keep her steady.
+She and Abraham lived together for the next 35 years, enjoying their comfortable lives.
 Mary was active at Christ Church and made many expensive gifts to the church, including mosaics and furniture.
 In the 1880s a John Stansfeld of Leeds put together a massive, all-encompassing history of the Stansfield family for Col. Robert Stansfield, his relative and patron.
 A copy of it is in Todmorden Library (you can also view it at home on archive.org) and its scope is impressive.
 A thorough tome, you’d expect.
 Many wealthy local Tod folks subscribed to the publication to ensure they’d be delivered one at the first printing, including Abraham, presumably as a gift for Mary.
 But guess what…

 p.
 346 of “History of the family of Stansfeld of Stansfield in the parish of Halifax and its numerous branches”